sswietoniowski/learning-aspnetcore-webapi-7-unit-testing/README.md

 - database, file system, network, etc.,
 - other dependencies like factories, repositories, services, etc.

-By isolating a test you can ber sure that when it passes or fails, it's the cause of the code under test.
+By isolating a test, you can be sure that it's the cause of the code under test when it passes or fails.

-> _Test double_ a generic term for any case where you replace a production object for testing purposes.
+> _Test double_ is a generic term for any case where you replace a production object for testing purposes.

 Test doubles: